Sage-Bionetworks/Genie-analysis/CONTRIBUTING.md

 ### Commit and Create a Pull Request

 Create your own branch from the `main` branch.
-Create your own analysis folder.
+Create your own analysis folder or choose to put your analysis code in an existing correct project or analysis folder.
 Here I am naming my branch `analysis-a`, but it can be something more descriptive:

 ```
 git checkout -b analysis-a
 git push --set-upstream origin analysis-a
-mkdir analysis-a
 ```

 [Commit the scripts or changes](https://guides.github.com/introduction/git-handbook/#basic-git) you would like and create a [pull request](https://docs.github.com/en/github/collaborating-with-issues-and-pull-requests/creating-a-pull-request) against this respository.
 Your contribution will be reviewed and merged.